 NetObjects Fusion makes it easy to create navigation aids using links.
 You can make any text, image, shape, or area of an image into a navigation aid by adding a link.
-Link page objects to any point on the Web, including points within your site.
+Link page objects to any point on the Web, including points within your site, or open your link in a pop-up window.
 You can also create and link to anchors-markers at a specific location on a page-to aid navigation in long pages.